elenajusto/g071rb_libopencm3_sensor-testing/README.md

 # Objective Set 3
 - Use Kalman Filtering to fuse the quantity values from the two sensors to get an accurate reading

+# project/serial-print
+- Figure out how to use the USART peripheral
+- Enable its operation with libopencm3
+- Send test messages back to host from the microcontroller